 It would eventually take until 1941 in the USA to get the effective legislation on the Statute books.
 Back at the strike in Kensington, the strikers failed and had to return to work.

 Across the world, it is estimated that two hundred million children still work in sweat shop textile mills.

 In a recent book for children, Mother Jones and her army of Mill Children, (2020), writer Jonah Winter stated in an Author’s Note;

 “In her own way, Mother Jones is as important as Abraham Lincoln and Martin Luther King Jr.

 By Law, American children now must go to school and are barred from working in factories – thanks in large part to Mother Jones”

-On 31st July 2019, the Cork Mother Jones Committee organised an artistic re-enactment of the March of the Mill Children through the streets of Shandon to commemorate the achievement of Mother Jones and the children of the mills on the very streets she walked on as a child herself.
+On 31st July 2019, the Cork Mother Jones Committee organised an artistic re-enactment of the March of the Mill Children through the streets of Shandon to commemorate the achievement of Mother Jones and the children of the mills on the very streets that she as a child had walked.